tegola-hubs/tegola-hubs.github.com/howto/index.md

 Note that we have not listed "you don't have a friend such as Fiona" as an obstacle.
-In our experience, there is always a "Fiona", though sometimes it is a helpful institution or company rather than an individual.
+In our experience, there is always a "Fiona", though sometimes it is a helpful institution or company rather than an individual, the only question is whether they have good enough internet access to help you out.

 The following pages take you through the details of building a more sophisticated wireless network.

+* [Network planning]
-* Network planning
+* [Fresnel zones]
 * [Relay construction]
 * Power supplies
 * Network configuration